jimmyjose-dev/CloudQRScan/README.md

 ----------

-Contact me
+Contact Us
 ---------------

-Have any questions or suggestions feel free to write to me at jimmy@varshyl.com
+Have any questions or suggestions feel free to write to Jimmy Jose at jimmy@varshyl.com